wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 # Azure Networking
 Azure networking provides the following services
 - **Connectivity services**: Connect Azure resources and on-premises resources using any or a combination of these networking services in Azure - Virtual Network (VNet), Virtual WAN, ExpressRoute, VPN Gateway, NAT Gateway, Azure DNS, Peering service, Azure Virtual Network Manager, Route Server, and Azure Bastion.
-- Application protection services: Protect your applications using any or a combination of these networking services in Azure - Load Balancer, Private Link, DDoS protection, Firewall, Network Security Groups, Web Application Firewall, and Virtual Network Endpoints.
+- **Application protection services**: Protect your applications using any or a combination of these networking services in Azure - Load Balancer, Private Link, DDoS protection, Firewall, Network Security Groups, Web Application Firewall, and Virtual Network Endpoints.
 - **Application delivery services**: Deliver applications in the Azure network using any or a combination of these networking services in Azure - Azure Front Door Service, Traffic Manager, Application Gateway, Internet Analyzer, and Load Balancer.
 - **Network monitoring**: Monitor your network resources using any or a combination of these networking services in Azure - Network Watcher, ExpressRoute Monitor, Azure Monitor, or VNet Terminal Access Point (TAP).

+> [!important]
+> **Question: What is Azure DNS service?**
+> <br> Azure DNS service allow you to manage domain DNS records.
+Azure DNS is your domain control panel.

+> [!important]
+> **Question: What is Azure CDN?**
+> <br> Content Delivery Network helps reduce latency and improve performance by offloading static and media files to Azure global CDN network.

+> [!important]
+> **Question: What is Load balancing?**
+> <br> The term load balancing refers to the distribution of workloads across multiple computing resources.

+> [!important]
+> **Question: What is four Load balancing option available?**
+> <br> Azure Traffic Manager, Azure Load Balancer, Azure Application Gateway and Azure Front Door.

+> [!important]
+> **Question: What is four Azure Traffic Manager?**
+> <br> Azure Traffic Manager operates at the DNS layer and distributes traffic based on DNS/user IP using DNS-based traffic routing methods [Layer 7/TCP/UDP].

+> [!important]
+> **Question: What is Azure Load Balancer?**
+> <br> Distributer traffic to a less busy VM.
+[Layer 4/TCP/UDP]

+> [!important]
+> **Question: What is Azure Application Gateway?**
+> <br> Azure Application Gateway is a web traffic load balancer that route traffic based on the incoming URL.
+[Layer 7/TCP/HTTP/HTTPS]

+> [!important]
+> **Question: What is Front Door?**
+> <br> Front Door is an Advance CDN with DDoS protection already built-in and can serve dynamic contents.

 ## Azure DNS
 Host your Domain Name System (DNS) domain in Azure.
 Azure DNS is a hosting service for DNS domains that provides name resolution by using Microsoft Azure infrastructure.
 By hosting your domains in Azure, you can manage your DNS records by using the same credentials, APIs, tools, and billing as your other Azure services.
 You can't use Azure DNS to buy a domain name.
 For an annual fee, you can buy a domain name by using App Service domains or a third-party domain name registrar.
 Your domains then can be hosted in Azure DNS for record management.
 For more information, see Delegate a domain to Azure DNS.